 The disease has been discussed in Ayurveda under Vata vyadhi disorder.
 The terms Paksaghata, Paksha Vadha and Ekanga Vata have been used to describe Paralysis in Ayurveda.
 Ayurveda has mentioned facial paralysis as a separate disease entity called “Ardita vata”.
 The treatment guidelines for these conditions have been widely enumerated in the classical texts of Ayurveda.

-In spite of the various treatment modalities available, Ayurveda has proved or stands to be one of the most effective treatment methodologies for the best possible recovery in Paralysis or stroke condition.
+In spite of the various treatment modalities available in all medical streams available, Ayurveda has proved or stands to be one of the most effective treatment methodologies for the best possible recovery in Paralysis or stroke condition.